-A study of the theological foundations of missions.
+This course is a study of the theological foundations of missions.
 It emphasizes both the Old and New Testaments, including Israel and the nations, the teachings of Christ, and Pauline Missiology.
 It looks at contemporary issues such as inclusivism, pluralism, and syncretism.
 Special attention is given to emerging theologies in cross-cultural settings.
 Fall odd